risk-first/website/introduction/Evaluating-Risk.md

 ## Discounting

 [Net Present Value](https://en.wikipedia.org/wiki/Net_present_value) allows us to discount value in the future, which offers us a way to reconcile these two variables.
+The further in the future the value is realised, the bigger the discount.
+This is done because payment _now_ is better than payment in the future:  there is the risk that something will happen to prevent that future payment.
+This is why we have _interest rates_ on loan payments.

 In the diagram, you can see two future payments, Payment A of £100 due in one year, and Payment B of £150 due in 10 years.
-By discounting at a given rate (here at 6% per year) we can compare their worth _now_.
+By discounting at a given rate (here at a high rate of 20% per year) we can compare their worth _now_.

 ![Net Present Value Discounting](images/numbers/npv.png)